 For beginners that are unsure of where to begin, live markets such CMC Markets are one of the best places to learn and start trading.
 CMC Markets offer a tutorial for new traders so that they’re able to understand how the system works, as well as how to spot emerging trends in the live market trading.
 Trading through live markets have many benefits compared to the traditional buy and hold investing trading platforms, particularly for those new to trading.

-The old system required a huge amount of money to be put forward before traders were able to good profits, and were always dominated by influential investors.
+The old system required a huge amount of money to be put forward before traders were able to good profits, and was always dominated by influential investors.
 This has made it hard for new traders to venture in and start trading.
 However, with online trading, a huge amount of money isn’t required to start trading, and many reputable online brokers offer low starting rates and, in some cases, free trials to help you get started.
-With a even just a few pounds, first time traders can place investments on short-term ventures.
+With an even just a few pounds, first-time traders can place investments in short-term ventures.
 Those more determined can grow their small amount of money as they become more confident and experienced.

 The secret to online trading is to study first, setting aside time for research and learning how the live market works and operates.
 It’s critical to be updated daily on any global events (political, social and economical) that may affect the stock market.
 It undoubtedly makes a trader wiser about where to invest and when to withdraw their investments.

-The more a trader invests in the markets, the more experience they gain and in turn increasing their chances of becoming successful.
-It’s vital to have a backup plan so that in case of a loss, so ideally those thinking of trying at online trading will have a small cushion of savings to act as an insurance, particularly in the beginning.
+The more a trader invests in the markets, the more experience they gain and in turn, increase their chances of becoming successful.
+It’s vital to have a backup plan so that in case of a loss, so ideally those thinking of trying online trading will have a small cushion of savings to act as insurance, particularly in the beginning.
 This can also be helpful should you need to reinvest so as not to be forced to quit the venture without making a profit.

-First time traders should start small, and never bet more than they can afford to lose.
-If in doubt, it’s worth seeking advice from an independant financial advisor before getting started.
+First-time traders should start small, and never bet more than they can afford to lose.
+If in doubt, it’s worth seeking advice from an independent financial advisor before getting started.
 With the right information and a small amount of capital, anyone is able to try their hand at online trading.
-The takeaway for any beginner to start small, and look to grow gradually.
+The takeaway for any beginner is to start small and look to grow gradually.